gmuraru/USB-checking/USB_modify/USB_DBus/README.md

 -------
 #### How to run
-1. First there must be a service file in the **/etc/services/dbus-1/system.d** with the following content (the content is very simplified but it would be updated the following days):
+1. First there must be a service file in the **/etc/services/dbus-1/system.d** with the following content with the name *org.me.usb.conf* (the content is very simplified but it would be updated the following days):

 ```
 <!DOCTYPE busconfig PUBLIC